 ARTICLES

-Follow the Wagon Roads to Discover your Ancestors
+Follow the Wagon Roads to Discover Your Ancestors

 old wagon roads

 Most genealogists begin their research using census records.
 That is the appropriate startup.
-You can compare that data with tombstones and bible records.
+You can compare that data with tombstone records and Bible records.
 But when it comes to discovering past generations, one must consult county records.
 This is the real locator of the oldest generations that begin to emerge on your pedigree chart and family group sheets.
 After the American Revolutionary War, the colonists began registering their deeds, taxes, wills, estates, and marriages in the county of residence.
 It is possible to trace your ancestors back to the early 1600s, when Europeans first began arriving in Virginia.
 Charleston, South Carolina, an early port city frequented by merchant ships, preserved all of its records.
 These records include everything from affidavits concerning pirates to land parcels and detailed estate records!
 As new settlers moved from place to place, they followed the wagon trail from Philadelphia south into the Carolinas, Georgia, and to far-west Virginia.
-It is not a question of connecting them to one state or county, but rather all thirteen colonies.
+It is not a question of connecting them to one state or county, but rather to all thirteen colonies.
 The earliest emigrants to America sprang from England, Ireland, and Scotland and crossed the plains westward.
 This is the reason that Pioneer Families created databases that include Virginia, North Carolina, Kentucky, South Carolina, and Georgia, and merged the work into one website — https://georgiapioneers.com/become-a-member/

 The Story of Irishman, Patrick Jack

-At the commencement of the Revolutionary War, Patrick Jack, a native of Ireland who emigrated to America with his brothers, was a resident of Charlotte, North Carolina.
-Jack, and his eldest son, Capt.
+At the commencement of the Revolutionary War, Patrick Jack, a native of Ireland who emigrated to America with his brothers, was a resident of Charlotte, North Carolina: Jack and his eldest son, Capt.
 James Jack, united in business, became the owner of some of the finest lots, or rather blocks, in Charlotte.
 On one of these lots, the old Elms property, on the corner next to the courthouse, Patrick Jack and his son, Capt.
 James Jack resided when the delegates from the militia districts of the county assembled in May, 1775.
 They also kept a public house of entertainment, and, on suitable occasions, told Irish jokes to the infinite delight of their numerous visitors.
 But things were soon to change.
 On September 26, 1780, Lord Cornwallis, elated with his victory at Camden, entered Charlotte with the confident expectation of soon restoring North Carolina to the British Crown.
 Patrick Jack was then an old and infirm man who had given up the chief control of his public house to his son.
 Captain James Jack.
-Neither enlisted the sympathies of the British soldiers, and the house’s patriotic character was widely known among the Tories.
+Neither gained the sympathies of the British soldiers, nor was the house’s patriotic character widely known among the Tories.
 Thus, its destruction was consequently a “foregone conclusion.’’
 The British soldiers removed their aged owner from the feather bed upon which he was lying, emptied its contents into the street, and then set the house on fire!
 The loss to Patrick Jack of his dwelling-house and much of his furniture, accumulated over many years of patient toil and industry, was severe.
 The excitement of the burning scene, consequent exposure, and great nervous shock to a system already debilitated with disease, a few months afterward, brought to the grave this veteran patriot, and he was buried in the old graveyard in Charlotte.
 Genealogy Tip: Search old wills and testaments.The Last Will and Testament of Patrick Jack, dated May 19, 1780, named the heirs, probated in Mecklenburg County, North Carolina.
 Source: Sketches of Western North Carolina Historical and Biographical.
 Illustrating Principally the Revolutionary Period of Mecklenburg, Rowan, Lincoln, and Adjoining Counties, Accompanied with Miscellaneous Information, Much of it Never Before Published by O. L. Hunter, Member of North Carolina Historical Society (1877).

 Dusty Dirt Roads and Wooded Areas